hinto-janai/monero-bash/README.md

 * 📈 `STATS` various stats to display (processes, price, disk usage, etc)

 ## Install
-**NOTE: THIS PROJECT IS STILL IN DEVELOPMENT, USING A VM IS RECOMMENDED**

 [To install monero-bash, download the latest release here and](https://github.com/hinto-janaiyo/monero-bash/releases/latest)
 ```
 ./monero-bash